 Econation promotes well-being and sustainability – not one or the other, but both together.
 They are not mutually exclusive, indeed they are intrinsically bound together.
 Yet our political system, with its parties and their policies, vacillates between the two.

-The crises of well-being and sustainability that we are staring down the barrel of are mostly related to resources.
-Whether it’s land prices in the big cities, water access and quality, factory farming and soil quality, deforestation and other land use changes, sources of energy, or fishing, we are beset with the issues of competition for the (over-)consumption of limited resources.
+The crises of well-being and sustainability, that we are staring down the barrel of, are mostly related to resources.
+Whether it’s land prices in the big cities; water access and quality; factory farming and soil quality; deforestation and other land use changes; sources of energy; or fishing; we are beset with the issues of competition for the (over-)consumption of limited resources.
 Climate change is the greatest issue of our age, and it is the outcome of the use of resources.
-Whilst climate change will cause many negative effects, it is also the effect of underlying causes, the main one being continual growth in consumption, otherwise known as economic growth.
+Whilst climate change causes many negative effects, it is also the effect of underlying causes, the main one being continual growth in consumption, otherwise known as economic growth.

 Economic growth is inherently unsustainable, as the economist Kenneth E. Boulding said “Anyone who believes in indefinite growth in anything physical, on a physically finite planet, is either mad or an economist.”

 In terms of well-being, modern societies and their economies have always pitted people against each other, even in a democratic, neoliberal society like New Zealand.
 Yes, we clash about who represents us in government but we also compete for jobs and we are (often unwitting) rivals for wealth and status.
 Also, too many people do work that they have little control over, they are cogs in an insatiable machine.